 Bond’s hunt for ‘the big man’ is blockaded at every turn, and each encounter sees the tables quickly turned: Bond becoming the quarry, faced against impossible opposition.
 Mr. Big is as conscientious a villain as 007 ever faced in his career – a meticulous schemer who views his operations as a work of art.
 Assisted (reluctantly) by the seer known as Solitaire, he appears insuperable.
 Indeed, when one of Bond’s closest allies is brutally disposed of, readers can’t help but wonder how Bond will better his dastardly foe.

 Highlights include a tense shoot-out inside a warehouse full of sea creatures, and Bond’s epic swim from shore to Mr. Big’s yacht, which involves a tangle with an octopus, as well as vicious barracuda.
 Live and Let Die introduces the more fantastical elements of Fleming’s novels, which stood them apart from the competition.
-The climax is marred by Mr. Big’s excessive monologues – which some might attribute to his overt arrogance, reads as stale and contrived by contemporary standards.
+The climax is marred by Mr. Big’s excessive monologues – which some might attribute to his overt arrogance, but reads as contrived by contemporary standards.

 So, while it’s withered somewhat with age, Live and Let Die remains one of the finest Bond thrillers, exposing Bond as a globe-trotting adventurer.
 Interesting then, that Fleming’s next novel, Moonraker, was set exclusively in Britain.